aaimiranda/Build-a-Personal-Portfolio-Webpage/README.md

 * [Screenshot](#screenshot)

 ## General info
-This is a simple code using Html and CSS that made a portfolio web page.
+This is a simple code using Html and CSS that created a portfolio web page.

 ## Technologies
 Project is created with: